scionproto/scion/doc/dev/design/private-ISDs.rst

 Endhost: Sending Traffic
 ------------------------
 When requesting segments, an endhost may specify specific P-ISDs for which it requires segments.
-If no P-ISD is given, the path server should return any segments it deems fitting.
+If no P-ISD is given, the E-API service should return any segments it deems fitting.

 When constructing a path, an endhost must take care to use segments